-- a) A research student/candidate shall be required to register for the degree for a period of not less than three years (36 months) from the date of his initial registration or two years from candidacy, whichever is later, before being allowed to submit his thesis.
-In exceptional cases, the minimum period of registration may be reduced with the approval of the Senate. - b) The candidates of all categories shall submit their thesis within a period of five years from the date of their initial registration for the PhD Programme.
-However, as a special case, this limit may be extended on the recommendation of SRC to a maximum of six years for Full time research candidate and seven years for Part time research candidate by the Dean, Academic Affairs after which the registration shall stand cancelled automatically.
+Ph.D. programme shall be for a minimum duration of three years, including course work and a maximum of six years.

+The candidates of all categories shall submit their thesis within a period of six years from the date of their initial registration for the Ph.D Programme.
+However, as a special case, this limit may be extended on the recommendation of SRC to a maximum of seven years for Full time research candidate and eight years for Part time research candidate by the Dean, Academic Affairs after which the registration shall stand cancelled automatically.